Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 2. Align Your Website With Google Business Profile

+Google Business Profile is one of the most important local search assets you have.
 But the listing cannot do all the work alone.
 Your website should reinforce it by matching your categories, services, service area, hours, contact details, and trust messaging.
-When people click through from Maps or Search, the website needs to confirm what they hoped to find.

 Action Step: Make sure your primary services, location references, reviews, and contact details are consistent across your website and your Google Business Profile.